-- Enjoy guided walking tours in Vilnius, Riga, and Tallinn
+- Enjoy guided tours of Vilnius, Riga, and Tallinn

-- Stroll the famous white-sand beach of Jūrmala on the Baltic Sea
+- Walk along the famous white-sand beach at Jūrmala

-- Meander through romanic cobblestone old towns and discover historic sites
+- Stroll romantic cobblestone streets and discover historic sites

 Day 1: Arrive in Vilnius - Explore